What Is Cutting Tool?

 What Is Cutting Tools?

-In the context of machining, a cutting tool or cutter is typically a hardened metal tool that is used to cut, shape, and remove material from a workpiece by means of machining tools as well as abrasive tools by way of shear deformation.
+In the context of machining, a cutting tool or cutter, often defined as cutting tools and equipment, is typically a hardened metal tool that is used to cut, shape, and remove material from a workpiece.
+The cutting tools meaning revolves around its ability to perform shear deformation during machining.

 Cutting Tools Example